enormandeau/github_tutorial/files/04_basic_workflow.md

 ## Git basic workflow

-In this section, we will gradually introduce changes to the `Planets` project and use git and GitHub to track and release these changes.
+In this section, we will gradually introduce changes to the `Planets` project and use Git and GitHub to track and release these changes.

 ### Cloning the project

-To get a local git version of the `Planets` project, we will clone it from GitHub.
+To get a local Git version of the `Planets` project, we will clone it from GitHub.
 In your terminal (from Terminal.com), type the following commands:

 ```